 One thing we always agree on is how much we dislike sitting down and grinding through an 84-page datasheet for component selection.
-Alas, most IoT modules and microcontrollers have vast datasheets that you need to review before you can start incorporating them into your new IoT product’s PCB layout.
+Alas, most communication modules in IoT and microcontrollers have vast datasheets that you need to review before you can start incorporating them into your new IoT devices PCB layout.

 For me, rereading and comparing possible parts used to quickly devolve into an onerous cross-checking of tiny details and a haze of numbers and post-its.
 Obviously, this haphazard approach doesn’t scale into complex PCB designs or critical components.
 It’s better to clarify what component requirements will suit your product specifications early in the design process.
 It will save you a lot of angst and blue smoke once you are designing and testing.
 We’ll tackle microcontrollers another day, and start with identifying requirements so you can select your IoT module.

 The first IoT device design I worked on was handed off to me when it was very immature, but we needed to get prototypes done ASAP.
 That version just barely did its job, and we quickly realized that there was a lot of room for improvement.
 For our next version, I put a lot more effort into evaluating standard hardware specifications.